 A crew of 10 employees is responsible for the company’s success.
 There’s a lot to manage but it hasn’t stopped Caleb and his family from living on their terms and traveling when they want to.

-In September, the couple is welcoming a third child into their lives.
+In September 2016, the couple welcomed a third child into their lives.
 “Of course our family and friends are now asking us, “Are you going to move back into an apartment now, or find a house?” writes Caleb in the couple’s blog.
 “And our answer is simply, No. We love tiny living, and our kids do too.”